sejarasakura/DSA-Group-3-Assignment/README.md

-## Welcome to Sejarasakura car renting group project
+## Welcome to car renting group project

 ### What is it